thsa/cheminventory/README.md

 supplied test data are just examples of a possible table structure.

 When up and running, *ChemInventory* server listens on a dedicated port for HTTP based search requests.
-It can be be used as virtual host of a web server to be accessible under a web-server subdomain (e.g. https://cheminventory.organisation.org).
+It can be used as virtual host of a web server to be accessible under a web-server subdomain (e.g. https://cheminventory.organisation.org).
 *ChemInventory* is meant to work in combination with a Web-based and/or Java-based front end application that let's end users store, edit and search bottles of chemicals.
 These client